 This course aims to equip students with an understanding of qualitative approaches together with the practical skills to design, develop and evaluate these methods in interdisciplinary contexts.
 It introduces students to the foundations of qualitative research methods and a range of tools for undertaking and assessing qualitative research analysis and findings in development studies and applied settings.

-Students are required to choose two of the three following courses:
+Students are required to choose two of the four following courses:

 David Sylvan - Professor